stfc/pam_oauth2_device/README.md

 ldapsearch -x -H ldap://host -b base '(&(objectClass=user)(cn=bloggs))' uid
 ```

+If this query is successful, then Fred is again considered authorised.

-is run and the result is compared with the local username, `fred`.
-If these match (no suffix is used), then Fred is again considered authorised.
+If, alternatively, filter\_local is used, the local username is substituted, and the query for `attr` is run with the local username, checking whether it has a `uid` attribute.

 ## SSH Configuration